Who we are:

 - Ensuring not only a stable home for each, but access to the services that brought healthcare, recovery and training to their doorsteps.

 Not only has CSH proven supportive housing works and changes the lives of individuals, families and communities, we have done so while creating a family of nationally recognized experts who stay committed to our organization and mission throughout their careers.
 We attract talented professionals, offer competitive salaries with benefits, generous family leave and PTO, and fully embrace the philosophy that a sustainable work-life balance is desirable and achievable.
-With the aim of attracting good people who possess the confidence and drive to get the job done, CSH is now accepting applications for a Development Manager to be part of our national Fund Development Team.
+With the aim of attracting good people who possess the confidence and drive to get the job done, CSH is now accepting applications for two Development Managers to be part of our national Fund Development Team.

 Why we need you: